JohansonB/TS-Benchmark/README.md

 If a hyperparameter is defined in multiple ways the most restrictive hyperparameter setting is used.
 In other words, sub-series settings override time series settings which override global settings.

-the store() function saves all the performed changes to the setting.txt file which is parsed upon creation of the Aplication object.
+the store() function saves all the performed changes to the setting.txt file.

 ## How to execute a testing scenario